 Mother Baby UnitLocations:

-The Mother Baby Unit at Werribee Mercy Hospital is a mental health inpatient unit where mothers and babies can be admitted to receive care for mental health conditions from birth up until your baby is one year old.
+The Mother Baby Unit at Werribee Mercy Hospital is a mental health inpatient unit where mothers and babies can be admitted to receive care for mental health conditions from birth up until your baby is 12 months old.

-The Mother Baby Unit is located at Werribee Mercy Hospital in Hoppers Crossing.
+The Mother Baby Unit is located at Werribee Mercy Hospital.
 It provides inpatient care for women and their babies, when inpatient psychiatric treatment is required for a mother in her baby’s first year of life.

 While you are an inpatient of the Mother Baby Unit, you will be cared for by our staff who are specialised in the treatment of mental health conditions in the postnatal (after birth) period.
 Your baby will stay with you in your room and, wherever possible, you will be supported in the care of your baby.